juniorvigneault/faces/README.md

 ### April 13 2023

 In the past weeks, I was mainly working on trying to test my installation in a physical space.
 I documented two different attempts.
 I noticed that my background for my face canvas could not stay black because if the lights are closed in the room (which they need to be in order for the projections to be good), everything is in the dark, and you can't even see the chair or the camera.
-With a white background, I first tried to add a light on the side, but it produced weird shadows, and it felt out of place when looking at the installation as a whole.
+I first tried to add a light on the side, but it produced weird shadows, and it felt out of place when looking at the installation as a whole.

 ![Installation test 1](public/assets/images/documentation/5.jpg)
 ![Installation test 2](public/assets/images/documentation/6.jpg)